-All classes begin promptly at 7:30 a.m.
+All classes begin promptly at 7:45 a.m.
 All children are expected to be in their classroom seat when the bell rings at 8:00.
 Scholars who are not in the classroom at 8:00 are tardy.
-If your scholar arrives at 8:00 a.m., the responsible adult must park (in a parking place,) check in at the office, and secure a tardy pass.
-The student will be given a tardy slip and sent to class.
+If your scholar arrives after 8:00 a.m., they will continue their day of learning from home virtually.
+We are operating during a pandemic and need to ensure scholars and teachers remain healthy.